mjsumpter/obsidian-tag-page/README.md

 ## Development

-To contribute to this project, please clone the GitHub repository and follow the development guidelines.
+To contribute to this project, please see the [Contributing](CONTRIBUTING.md) guidelines.

 ## Support